DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Related Work

 \subsection{Motion Estimation}

 Motion estimation has been studied for decades and plays a central role in robotics and autonomous driving.
 Conventional visual odometry/SLAM methods rely on multiple-view geometry to estimate motion displacement between images \cite{Nister2004,Davison2007,Newcombe2011,Engel2013,Engel2014,Forster2014,Montiel2015}.
 Owning to the huge availability and complementary property of inertial and visual sensors, integrating these two sensor modalities has raised increasing attentions to give more robust and accurate motion estimates \cite{Forster2015}.
 A large portion of work in this direction is visual-inertial odometry, where filtering \cite{Li2013b,Bloesch2015} and nonlinear optimisation \cite{Leutenegger2015,Forster2015,Qin2018} are two mainstream model-based methods for sensor fusion.
 Meanwhile, recent studies also found that the methods using data-driven DNNs are able to provide competitive robustness and accuracy over some model-based methods.
-These deep learning methods often use convolutional neural networks (ConvNets) to discover useful geometry features from images for effective odometry estimation \cite{Zhou2017,Zhan2018,Yin2018,Tang2019,kashyap2020sparse}, and/or employ RNNs to model the temporary dependency in motion dynamics \cite{Clark2017a,Mirowski2017,Wang2017,Henriques2018}.
-Nevertheless, DNN based methods are hard to interpret or expect/modulate their behaviours \cite{Sunderhauf2018}.
+These deep learning methods often use convolutional neural networks (ConvNets) to discover useful geometry features from images for effective odometry estimation \cite{Zhou2017,Zhan2018,Yin2018,Tang2019,kashyap2020sparse}, and/or employ RNNs to model the temporary dependency in motion dynamics \cite{Clark2017a,Mirowski2017,Wang2017,Henriques2018}. {Besides self-motion estimation in robotics and autonomous driving, RNNs have also been introduced to model human dynamics, and address the problem of human-skeleton motion prediction \cite{fragkiadaki2015recurrent,martinez2017human}.
+To improve the capacity of long-term prediction, \cite{tang2018long} leverages temporal attention mechanism to predict next step motion based on all historical information.
+Furthermore, \cite{shu2021spatiotemporal} considers both the spatial and temporal relations of human skeleton motions, and proposes a novel skeleton-joint attention with RNNs to achieve better performance in the task of human motion prediction. } Nevertheless, DNN based methods are hard to interpret or expect/modulate their behaviours \cite{Sunderhauf2018}.
 Motivated by this, our DynaNet aims to bridge the gap of performance and interpretability through a deeply coupled framework of model-based and DNN-based methods.